jlego/astro-netlify-cms/README.md

 **Type:** `boolean`
 **Default:** `false`

-By default, `astro-netlify-cms` injects Netlify’s [Identity Widget](https://github.com/netlify/netlify-identity-widget) across your site to enable authentication.
+By default, `astro-netlify-cloudinary` injects Netlify’s [Identity Widget](https://github.com/netlify/netlify-identity-widget) across your site to enable authentication.
 If you only want to inject the widget on the admin route, you can set `disableIdentityWidgetInjection: true`.

 ## To-do